Aldo Brunacci: Activity during WWII

 The Assisi Network had a lot of accomplices, and two of them were Luigi Brizi and his son, who owned a printing house in Assisi, in which they printed and forged the documents for the Jews.
-Gino Bartali (a motorcycle rider who was also recognized as a Righteous Among The Nations) was another persona who helped the operation, by delivering forged documents to Assisi on his motorcycle.
+Gino Bartali (a champion road cyclist who was also recognized as a Righteous Among The Nations) was another persona who helped the operation, by delivering forged documents to Assisi on his bicycle.

 In 1943, Brunacci and the Assisi Network established two secret schools for the Jews who lived in Assisi, where they could get educated and study religion.
 The Church also made efforts to supply the Jews with their religious needs in addition to their basic needs.
 In 1943, before Yom Kippur (the holiest day to the Jews), the Nuns made the Jews final meal before a fast, decorated the monasteries and supplied kosher food.

 At that time, in Assisi there were several spies who took pictures of Brunacci in order to get proof of him smuggling the Jews, and this led to the Fascist police capturing him.
 After he was captured, Aldo Brunacci was judged in a courtroom in Perugia, and because it wasn't legal to judge the Bishop, Brunacci was accused of being a traitor, and he was threatened to be sent to Germany.
 However, because the Allies of World War II were more forgiving towards the other Allies, it was decided he would only be sent to a concentration camp.
 He was released when the Vatican got involved, and fled to Rome.
 On 4 June 1944 he was released from Rome after the Allies got involved.